FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/10-Content Mix/Activities/02-Observing Changes.md

 ---
-title: Reusing Existing Content
+title: Observing Changes
 author: Skills4EOSC T2.3
 tags:
     - FAIR-by-Design Learning Materials
     - FAIR Learning Objects
-    - Content Reuse
     - Markdown
+    - Git Book
 ---

-# Creating a Lesson Plan
+# Observing Changes

 The purpose of this activity is for the trainees to verify the changes that they have made to their training unit, once it has been converted to a Git book representation.

 ## Activity duration

-5 mins
+10 mins

 ## Number of people that it can be performed with